Angular vs Vue: Which One to Choose in 2020

 This method permits developers to make updates without having to replace the entire DOM at one time.

-What companies use Vue.js?
+Which companies use Vue.js?

 If you’re afraid to use a relatively new framework, rest assured that many businesses large and small have made great success with its implementation.